 10 September, London: Leading digital bank Starling, is launching Starling Kite to provide young people across the UK with a safe and contact free way to spend as they prepare to return to school.

-Starling Kite is linked to a parent or guardian’s personal Starling account.
-A debit card for children can be ordered by parents from the app.
+Starling Kite is linked to the adult’s personal Starling account.
+A debit card for children can be ordered by an adult from the app.
 The card will have children’s names printed on it, giving them a sense of ownership and responsibility.
 They will be able to use it to spend online, in-store and to withdraw cash from ATMs (max £100).
 If the Kite debit card is lost or stolen, it can be locked from the adult’s Starling account.

-The new card can also help young people learn how to budget, whilst also fostering an open and encouraging relationship with money between children and parents.
-It provides parents with an easy tool for managing pocket money without the need to set up a full bank account for their child.
+The new card can also help young people learn how to budget, whilst also fostering an open and encouraging relationship with money in families.
+It provides adults with an easy tool for managing pocket money without the need to set up a full bank account for their child.

-Starling Kite gives parents complete oversight.
+Starling Kite gives adults complete oversight.
 Within their Starling app they can allocate funds up to £5k to the card and monitor their child’s spending.
-Parents, whether using a personal or joint account receive notifications whenever their child spends money.
+Adults, whether using a personal or joint account, receive notifications whenever their child spends money.
 They can also check, control and limit specific functions such as online payments and ATM withdrawals and set a daily transaction limit which can be controlled and adjusted as the child’s financial needs and awareness grows.

 Starling Kite will be available for £2 per card per month.